Translate the Global to the Local

 Contributing to the intercorrelation among the 17 SDGs and not one in particular

-To achieve policy coherence, public agents need to actively participate in the 2030 Agenda narrative as protagonists.
+Working at ENAP we were convinced that to achieve policy coherence, public agents need to actively participate in the 2030 Agenda narrative as protagonists.
 The Agenda needs to be tangible for everyone and better strategies are needed to present it to different profiles of public leaders.
-As the implementation of the SDGs can only proceed if decision makers understand the 2030 Agenda.

-The development of strategies and tools to better understand narratives about the 2030 Agenda, with a focus on the local level and the promotion of the exchange on successful, scalable public policies between managers and local leaders.
-Capacity-building initiatives on the local level to accelerate the implementation of the SDGs should include:
+So we focused on the development of strategies and tools to better understand narratives about the 2030 Agenda, with a focus on the local level and the promotion of the exchange on successful, scalable public policies between managers and local leaders.
+We aimed at capacity-building initiatives on the local level to accelerate the implementation of the SDGs that should include:

 - A mix of knowledge on broader concepts regarding the narrative about the Agenda